roma2020-app/SBI-smart-customer-acquisition/README.md

+Live Demo

+Explore the deployed application here: https://smart-customer-with-ai.streamlit.app/

+This demo showcases the SBI Smart Customer Acquisition Agent and its key features.

 # SBI-smart-customer-acquisition
 SBI Smart Customer Acquisition Agent is an AI-powered customer advisory system that assists SBI relationship managers and digital banking platforms in identifying customer needs and recommending the most suitable banking products.